-Meet a Flinn Scholar: Sarah McDonald and Ruben Alonzo
+Meet a Flinn Scholar: Sarah Parmar (McDonald) and Ruben Alonzo

 By Keren Raz

-Come next November Sarah McDonald, an award-winning agriculture student, will return home to her family’s ranch on the Arizona-Mexico border.
+Come next November, Sarah Parmar (McDonald), an award-winning agriculture student, will return home to her family’s ranch on the Arizona-Mexico border.
 There, as the sun rises, Sarah will help her dad round up their calves.
 It is a tradition that Sarah returns home for every year.
 The memory of riding at daybreak, flanked by her dad and two weathered Mexican vaqueros, is one that Sarah treasures.

 That same month Ruben Alonzo will be pounding the pavement one last time to persuade people to vote for the politician he has stood beside since freshman year: Attorney General Terry Goddard.
 This final win is more important to Ruben than ever before because this time he is not just another campaign volunteer; at age 23, Ruben was picked by Goddard to run his re-election campaign.